Predicting human decision making in psychological tasks with recurrent neural networks: Results

-\textbf{Baseline and benchmark.} We compare with two baselines.
-The first baseline is a logistic regression taking into account a group of handcrafted features such as the game settings and historical actions \cite{nay2016predicting}.
-It is reported as the state-of-the-art in the task of predicting human decision making in the task of Iterated Prisoner's Dilemma.
-Similar to the Iowa Gambling Task prediction, we include the standard vector autoregression model \cite{lutkepohl2005new} as our second baseline.
-Similar to the empirical evaluation in Iowa Gambling Task, here we still chose our prediction network to be a two-layer LSTM network with 10 neurons at each layers for the Iterated Prisoner's Dilemma prediction.
-We randomly split the dataset by 80/20 as the training set and the test set, and evaluated it with randomized cross-validation.

-\textbf{Population prediction.} The tendency to cooperation is an important subject of interest in Iterated Prisoner's Dilemma, because it characterizes the core trade-off between self-interest and social benefit.
-The cooperation rate is also the metric used by the state-of-the-art paper in predicting Iterated Prisoner's Dilemma sequences \cite{nay2016predicting}.
 We record the cooperation rate to evaluate how close the behavioral trajectory predicted by a model captures the ground truth of the human decision making sequence.
-As shown in Figure \ref{fig:ipd_coop}, the autoregression model overestimates the cooperation rate of human decision making by a significant amount.
+As shown in Figure \ref{fig:ipd}A, the autoregression model overestimates the cooperation rate of human decision making by a significant amount.
 The state-of-the-art model in this task, the logistic regression model \cite{nay2016predicting} performs a better job than the autoregression model, but still falls short at capturing the subtle dynamics of human cooperation over time.
 Unlike the baselines, our LSTM model perfectly predicts the cooperation rate, although it is only trained to predict the individual actions instead of the cooperation rate.

-\textbf{Individual prediction.} Given the same intuition from the Iowa Gambling Task, a model that predicts the cooperation rate well doesn't guarantee it captures the correct action strategies used by each individual trajectories.
-As shown in Figure \ref{fig:ipd_mse}, LSTM has a lower average MSE of 0.12 across all prediction time steps, beating the two baselines, autoregression (0.18) and logistic regression (0.75), by a significant amount.
-In addition, the prediction error by the three models offers several surprising observations:
+We report the mean squared error (MSE) between the predicted sequences and the ground truth in order to understand the performance of the models in the individual sense.
+As shown in Figure \ref{fig:ipd}B, LSTM has a lower average MSE of 0.12 across all prediction time steps, beating the two baselines, autoregression (0.18) and logistic regression (0.75), by a significant amount.